 Art History, Anthropology, Central European Area Studies, Cinema, Communications, Cultural Studies, Economics, Environmental Studies, Gender Studies, History, International Relations, Literature, Philosophy, Political Science, Psychology, Religion, and Theater.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Housing is included in the study abroad program fee.
+Students pay housing fees directly to CIEE.
 Provision of meals depends on the housing option.
 Students are encouraged to choose housing wisely as the costs differ for each option.
-Students have several housing choices and are asked to select an option prior to departure:

 - Homestay with a Czech Family—This is the best option for students looking to fully immerse themselves in the Czech culture.
 Dinner and breakfast, on the family’s schedule, are included as is a single room.
 Homestays are typically located in residential areas, so students will have up to a 45 minute commute to the CIEE Study Center.

 - CIEE-Administered Apartments—CIEE apartments are located in the buildings where other tenants/citizens live.
 Students are sharing the apartment with a flat buddy who is a local Charles University student.
 The flat buddy is responsible for apartment maintenance and also helps with Czech immersion while organizing activities for students.
 Internet is provided.
 CIEE apartments are located in various neighborhoods.
 Students on the Film Studies track must choose this option and are housed with other CIEE as well as local film students.

 Haverford students may not opt for independent off-campus housing – that is, housing not arranged by the program.